In the Groove 2

 In the Groove 2 is the sequel to Roxor Games' 2004 arcade game In the Groove.
 It was released to arcades officially on June 18, 2005.
 It was available as an upgrade kit and as a dedicated cabinet developed by Andamiro.
 The price for a dedicated cabinet was $9,999 USD and the upgrade kit (sometimes referred to as a "BoXoR") was US$2,999.

 There are a total of 137 songs available in the arcade version.
 This includes all 72 from the original arcade game, the three new songs in the home version, and 65 brand new songs, four of which are hidden and unlockable.

 A lawsuit filed by Konami on May 9, 2005, asked for an injunction against the sale of the upgrade kit version.
-October 23, 2006 Konami and Roxor reached an out-of-court settlement, which resulted in Konami acquiring the intellectual property rights to the In The Groove franchise and thus effectively terminating the distribution of the game in North America.
+On October 23, 2006, Konami and Roxor reached an out-of-court settlement, which resulted in Konami acquiring the intellectual property rights to the In The Groove franchise and thus effectively terminating the distribution of the game in North America.

 In development, it was known solely as In the Groove 2.
 On June 18, 2005, Roxor Games officially announced the release of the game, and announced that it would add the name of Andamiro's Pump It Up line, becoming Pump It Up: In the Groove 2.
 However, "Pump It Up" only appears on the marquee of the dedicated cabinets developed by Andamiro.
 The name also appears on the title screen of an un-updated Andamiro made cabinet.
 The name appears nowhere on an upgraded cabinet.

 The game also features a modified interface, based on the first version but recolored red and incorporating other changes.
 The interface also features a new font; the first version used a generic font.

 USB memory card support has been expanded on In the Groove 2, with the ability to now install revision updates stored downloaded from the internet saved onto the memory card.
 Several revisions have been released, most of them adjusting timing windows, fixing sync issues with songs, and fixing other bugs.
 However, only "r2" machines have the ability to install revision patches.
 Some early ITG2 machines contain "r1", which does not contain the Machine Update option.
 The biggest addition of functionality added with the patches was contained in "r21", which added the ability to load custom songs from the memory card.